RobustART: Benchmarking Robustness on Architecture Design and Training Techniques: Detailed Information

 \textbf{\emph{Dropout.}} Dropout is a regularization technique for neural networks that drops a unit (along with connections) at training time with a specified probability.
 To find out the influence of dropout on robustness, we trained and tested the models with and without dropout.

 \textbf{\emph{Data Augmentation.}} The performance of neural networks often improves with the amount of training data.
 Data augmentation is a technique to artificially create new training data from existing training data.
-We use Mixup and Augmix as two kinds of data augmentation methods to find out \jiakai{their influences}.
+We use Mixup and Augmix as two kinds of data augmentation methods to find out their influences.

-\textbf{\emph{Large-Scale Pre-training.}} It has been proved that pre-training using a \jiakai{large-scale} dataset can improve the performance of neural networks.
-To find out the influence of \jiakai{large-scale} dataset, we \jiakai{set up} experiments using pre-training with ImageNet-21K dataset, which consists of 14,197,122 images (about 14 times larger than ImageNet-1K), each tagged in a single-label fashion by one of 21,841 possible classes.
+\textbf{\emph{Large-Scale Pre-training.}} It has been proved that pre-training using a large-scale dataset can improve the performance of neural networks.
+To find out the influence of large-scale dataset, we set up experiments using pre-training with ImageNet-21K dataset, which consists of 14,197,122 images (about 14 times larger than ImageNet-1K), each tagged in a single-label fashion by one of 21,841 possible classes.

 \textbf{\emph{Adversarial Training.}} Adversarial training is one of the most effective defense methods towards adversarial noises.
-During training, it generates adversarial examples using some attacks and combines the adversarial examples with original clean images.
-Then the combined images are fed into \jiakai{the} model to calculate the loss function and update model weights.
+During training, it generates adversarial examples using some attacks and then feed these adversarial examples into the model to calculate the loss function and update model weights.
 The most commonly used adversarial training method is PGD adversarial training, which uses PGD attack to generate adversarial examples during training procedure.

 \textbf{\emph{SGD and AdamW.}} Optimizers are algorithms or methods used to minimize the loss function or to maximize the efficiency of production.
 To Find out the influence of different optimizers, we use two kinds of commonly used optimizers in our experiments.
 Stochastic Gradient Descent (SGD) is the most basic form of gradient descent.
 SGD subtracts the gradient multiplied by the learning rate from the weights.
 Despite its simplicity, SGD has strong theoretical foundations.
 AdamW is a stochastic optimization method that modifies the typical implementation of weight decay in Adam, by decoupling weight decay from the gradient update.